Elcaro-Software/Rsms-project/README.md

 In a realistic setup of OPM we will of course have setup preventive measures against unwanted automatic rebuilds.
-We can for example statically bind the target object set to a specific version of the compiling process, and even specific versions of the input parameter set (or parameters there-in) or set of source objects (or objects there-in), as versions of objects don't change, only the object itself gets new versions.
+We can for example statically bind the target object set to a specific version of the compiling process, and even specific versions of the input parameter set (or parameters there-in) or set of source objects (or objects there-in).

 Under normal operations, the object version does not change, only newer versions of that object become available.
 In exceptional cases under abornormal circumstances (f.i. some malfunction) we could need to change historic versions.
 This already necessitates manual intervention, and the process of re-compiling/ re-building then also is under manual control.
 ```